MartinEesmaa/McDobal/country/mcdsdk.md

 `20000: The account registration was successful.`

-After registering McDonald's account by accepting Terms of Services (TOS) only, but optionally for news updates like newspapers is not necessary needed.
+After registering McDonald's account by accepting Terms & Conditions (T&C) and Privacy Policy only, but optionally for news updates like newspapers is not necessary needed.

 Also this will send an email login link to your new registered account.